Conflict of interest among shareholders

 - if the interests of a minority shareholder are being trampled on by a majority shareholder or the board;

 - to prevent the board from taking a path that certain shareholders do not want;

 - to let an impasse between directors or shareholders be broken; or

 If there are reasonable grounds for doubting the correctness of the policy, the Enterprise Chamber will order an investigation.
 It then appoints an investigator, the costs of which are borne by the company.

 The investigator has broad powers.
-For example, the investigator is given access to the entire administration and all persons involved in the company are obliged to cooperate in the investigation.
+For example, the investigator is given access to the entire books and records and all persons involved in the company are obliged to cooperate in the investigation.
 The investigator records his findings in the investigation report.
 This report is filed with the Registrar’s Office of the Enterprise Chamber.

-If the applicants or other parties with the right of inquiry are of the opinion that the report shows that there is (has been) mismanagement, they can request the Enterprise Chamber to establish, within two months after the report has been filed, that the report indeed shows mismanagement.
+If the applicants or other parties with the right of inquiry are of the opinion that the report shows that there is or has been mismanagement, they can ask the Enterprise Chamber to confirm, within two months after the report is filed, that the report does indeed disclose mismanagement.

-In that case the Enterprise Chamber is authorized to take measures including: annulment of a resolution, temporary transfer of the shares, dismissal of a director or even dissolution of the company.
+In that case, the Enterprise Chamber has the power to take measures, including annulment of a resolution, temporary transfer of the shares, dismissal of a director or even dissolution of the company.
 The outcome of the investigation can also be used in liability proceedings against the director(s).